-use-queryport-pool

-queryport-pool-ports

-queryport-pool-updateinterval
+use-queryport-pool This option is obsolete. queryport-pool-ports This option is obsolete. queryport-pool-updateinterval This option is obsolete.

 Note: The address specified in the query-source option is used for both UDP and TCP queries, but the port applies only to UDP queries.
 TCP queries always use a random unprivileged port.